International Plant Sentinel Network

 The International Plant Sentinel Network (IPSN) is being developed to facilitate collaboration amongst institutes around the world, with a focus on linking botanic gardens and arboreta, National Plant Protection Organisations (NPPOs) and plant health scientists.
 The aim will be for these institutes to work together in order to provide an early warning system of new and emerging pest and pathogen risks.
 Member gardens will help to provide scientific evidence regarding known quarantine organisms and potential new risks to NPPOs in order to inform plant health activities and thus help safeguard susceptible plant species worldwide.

 The IPSN aims to:

-The International Plant Sentinel Network is keen to hear from any botanic gardens and arboreta or any institutes / individuals involved in plant health who are interested in the project.
-For more information please contact Ellie Barham (email@example.com, IPSN coordinator) or to join the network click here
+We are keen to hear from any botanic gardens and arboreta, or any institutes / individuals involved in plant health, who are interested in the project.
+For more information please contact Ellie Barham (firstname.lastname@example.org - IPSN coordinator) or to join the network click here

 You can also follow us on twitter @IPSN_BGCI